GoogleCloudPlatform/ops-agent/docs/elasticsearch.md

 | workload.googleapis.com/jvm.memory.pool.used       | name       | The name of the JVM memory pool.   |        |

-If `skip_cluster_metrics` is false, the following cluster-level metrics are collected:
+If `collect_cluster_metrics` is true, the following cluster-level metrics are collected:
 | Metric                                                   | Data Type     | Unit     | Labels | Description                                                                                                                                                                                    |
 |----------------------------------------------------------|---------------|----------|--------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | workload.googleapis.com/elasticsearch.cluster.shards     | Gauge (INT64) | {shards} | state  | The number of shards in the cluster.                                                                                                                                                           |